-Salaries and benefits \$ 214,125
+Salaries and benefits \$ 197,983

-Facilities expense 11,145
+Facilities expense 11,973

-\$ 225,270
+\$ 209,956

-9. Concentrations
+8. Concentrations

-The Foundation has consistently retained long-term donors, one of which gives in excess of \$100,000 annually, representing more than 12 percent of revenues in a typical year.
-Loss of such a donor in the near-term could cause a significant reduction in the Foundation's ability to disburse grants and awards.
+The Foundation has consistently retained long-term donors, one of which gave in excess of \$100,000 annually, representing more than 12 percent of revenues in a typical year.
+This donor's annual contributions have now shifted to below \$90,000 per year, requiring the Foundation to seek additional funding.
+While the decrease in the annual gift is unfortunate, loss of such a donor in the near-term could cause a significant reduction in the Foundation's ability to support the nursing program.

-In the prior fiscal year, the Foundation received a nearly \$1 million grant from the Del E. Webb Foundation.
-The grant, payable over three years, is for the College's Construction and Technology programs and will go towards updating the teaching facilities and expanding program offerings.
+In fiscal year 2019, the Foundation received a nearly \$1 million grant from the Del E. Webb Foundation.
+The grant, payable over three years, was for the College's Construction and Technology programs, supporting the updating of the teaching facilities and expanding program offerings.

-10. Contingent Liability
+9. Contingent Liability

-For the year ended June 30, 2020, the Foundation had scholarships that have been awarded but not paid in the amount of \$117,885.
+For the year ended June 30, 2021, the Foundation had scholarships that have been awarded but not paid in the amount of \$135,785.
 These scholarships are awarded in two payments, with the first payment given upon enrollment for the fall semester; the second payment is made conditionally upon enrollment for the spring semester.
-As the scholarships are contingent upon enrollment and paid out over the following fiscal year, they are not recorded as a liability as of June 30, 2020.
+As the scholarships are contingent upon enrollment and paid out over the following fiscal year, they are not recorded as a liability as of June 30, 2021.

-11. Related Party Transactions
+10. Related Party Transactions

 Coconino Community College contributes to the Foundation certain supporting services per a written agreement.
 Employees of the College perform the Foundation administrative and accounting duties.
-The amounts included in public contributions without donor restrictions for these services were \$214,125.
-An additional \$11,145 was contributed for facilities related expenses.
+The amounts included in public contributions without donor restrictions for these services were \$197,983.
+An additional \$11,973 was contributed for facilities related expenses.
 In the opinion of management, such transactions were on substantially the same terms as those that would prevail with other unrelated persons and entities.

-12. Prior Period Reclassification
+11. Prior Period Reclassification

-The July 1, 2019 beginning net assets do agree to the prior year financial statements.
-However, there was a reclassification of \$18,075 from net assets with donor restrictions to net assets without donor restrictions to conform to a reclassification error between unrealized and realized gains.
+The July 1, 2020, beginning net assets do agree to the prior year financial statements.
+However, there was a reclassification of \$25,589 from net assets with donor restrictions to net assets without donor restrictions to correct an error between scholarship funds.
 There was no impact on total assets or changes in total net assets reported.